Heinzaybo/Group6-/Use cases/usecase24.md

 ## MAIN SUCCESS SCENARIO

-*put here the steps of the scenario from trigger to goal delivery, and any cleanup after*

 1. A forecaster request to organize by the population of people, people living in cities, and people not living in cities in each continent.
 2. System takes the population of the world from the database.
 3. Then system output the result for organization.

 ## EXTENSIONS

-*put here the extensions, one at a time, each referring to the step of the main scenario*

 There is no extension.